enkomio/sacara/README.md

     <a href="https://github.com/enkomio/sacara/releases/latest"><img alt="Release" src="https://img.shields.io/github/release/enkomio/sacara.svg?svg=true"></a>
     <a href="https://github.com/enkomio/sacara/blob/master/LICENSE.md"><img alt="Software License" src="https://img.shields.io/badge/License-CC%20BY%204.0-brightgreen.svg"></a>
   </p>

+Under the _Sacara_ name belongs various projects:
-_Sacara_ is a programming language very similar to the most common intermediate representation language, like MSIL or the Java bytecode.
+* A programming language very similar to the most common intermediate representation language, like MSIL or the Java bytecode
-It is executed inside a VM and its main purpose is to make difficult to understand the original purpose of the program.
+* An assembler to transalate your _Sacara_ program in a binary format
+* An interpreter based on a Virtual Machine stack based
+* A .NET binding to use the unmanaged _Sacara_ DLL

-This make the project well suited for protecting the code from being reverse enginnering (of course nothing will stop a skilled reverse engineer).
-The project provides also an assembler for the _Sacara_ language.
+_Sacara_ was created  to learn how to create a project suited for protecting the code from being reverse enginnering.
+The Virtual Machine is implemented in Assembly x86 and contains some anti-analysis features.

-I have also published some blog posts about using Sacara.
+To know how to program in SacaraVM please read the [ISA][3] page or see the [Examples][4] in the source folder.
+I have also published some blog posts about how to use _Sacara_ for some basic tasks.

 * <a href="http://antonioparata.blogspot.com/2018/11/sacara-vm-vs-antivirus-industry.html">Sacara VM Vs Antivirus Industry</a>.